aproposorg/KV260-PYNQ-tutorial/README.md

     }
 ```

 Now we need to write the function for the ``getCorrelator`` by directing copying the C function into HLS.
-Some modification will be made, such as addping complex number header file, change some datatype that supported by HLS.
+Some modifications will be made, such as adding a complex number header file, and changing some datatype that HLS supports.

-After adding the function, we can call it just like we call a function in the C programing.
+After adding the function, we can call it just like we call a function in C programing.

 ```c
 getCorrelator(iSignal, qSignal, &r_iCorr, &r_qCorr);